Order of operations

 It is also possible to construct more complicated mazes.
 The point is just to test your understanding of order of operations since some of the solutions in the maze are possible to acquire by making certain mistakes with the order of operations.

-If you progressed through the maze correctly, you would've moved from rectangle one through two, four, five, six, and then to the finish.
+If you progressed through the maze correctly, you would've moved from rectangle one through four, five, six, and then to the finish.
 The solutions to each of the problems in the rectangles are listed below; the numbering in the list corresponds to those in the top of each rectangle.